freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/score-motors.md

 # Score Motors

-Score Motors are used in EM games to add multiple points to a players score.
-For example, if a player scores 50 points, the score motor runs and enables a 10 point relay five times.
-With each pulse of the 10 point relay, the 10s score reel coil fires which advances the score reel one position.
+Score Motors are used in EM games to add multiple points to a player's score.
+For example, if a player scores 50 points, the score motor runs and enables a 10 point relay to pulse five times.
+With each pulse of the 10 point relay, the 10's score reel coil fires which advances the score reel one position.

 For an in depth look at score motors, check out the fantastic article [Animated Score Motor circuits from EM Pinball Machines](https://www.funwithpinball.com/learn/animated-score-motor-circuits) at [Fun With Pinball](https://www.funwithpinball.com/).